StockSharp/doc/en/topics/api/connectors/stock_market/interactive_brokers.md

 # Interactive Brokers

-**Interactive Brokers** \- trading platform to trade financial assets including stocks, options, futures, EFPs, futures options, forex, bonds, and funds.
+**Interactive Brokers** - trading platform to trade financial assets including stocks, options, futures, EFPs, futures options, forex, bonds, and funds.

-Before you start writing trading robots for the current trading platform, it is recommended to read the links in the [Connectors](../../connectors.md).
+Before writing trading robots for this trading platform, read the links in [Connectors](../../connectors.md).

-## Configuration Interactive Brokers
+## TWS Interactive Brokers Configuration

-To work correctly with `Interactive Brokers` you should preset [TWS](https://interactivebrokers.com/en/index.php?f=1537) trading terminal.

-### Trader Workstation terminal configuration

-1. You must allow connections from other programs (such as the trading algorithm on [S\#](../../../api.md)).
-To do this, open the settings menu "File \-\> Global configuration...".
-Select "Configuration \-\> API \-\> Settings" in the new window:
+1. You must allow connections from other programs (such as the trading algorithm on [S#](../../../api.md)).
+To do this, open the settings menu "File -\> Global configuration...".
+Select "Configuration -\> API -\> Settings" in the new window:

    ![ib settings](../../../../images/ib_settings.png)
 2. Turn on "Enable ActiveX and Socket Clients" mode.
-3. Also it is recommended to add the address of the computer that will run the algorithm (the local address \- 127.0.0.1).
+3. Also add the address of the computer that will run the algorithm (local address: 127.0.0.1).
 This eliminates the need to confirm the terminal connection permission each time you start the algorithm.

-## Recommended content
+## See also

 [Connectors](../../connectors.md)